Understanding Immunizations and Vaccines - Questions Answered

 Question 5 - Are vaccines safe?

 Vaccines must go through rigorous testing to ensure they are safe.
-According to the CDC, “Before a vaccine is ever given to people, FDA oversees extensive lab testing of the vaccine that can take several years to make sure it is safe and effective.
-After the lab, testing in people begins, and it can take several more years before the clinical studies are complete and the vaccine is licensed.
+As the CDC explains it: Before a vaccine is ever given to people, the FDA oversees extensive lab testing of the vaccine.
+This step can take several years to make sure the vaccine is safe and effective.
+After lab testing, testing in people begins.
+It can take several more years before all clinical testing and varification of safety is complete and the vaccine is licensed to use on the general population.

 Previous